Taco Bell: Australia

+As of February 2024, there are 39 Taco Bell restaurants across Australia; 12 in New South Wales, 13 in Queensland, nine in Victoria, and four in Western Australia.
+There are also plans to open restaurants in other locations, such as Canberra, the Central Coast, Port Macquarie and Toowoomba.
+While the chain has grown nationwide, both of its two outlets in North Queensland closed in November 2022, which were previously locations in Cairns and Townsville.
+In April 2025, Taco Bell owner Collins Foods announced to exit the Australian operations.

 New Zealand

 Taco Bell officially opened its first New Zealand location on November 12, 2019, in the suburb of New Lynn, Auckland.

 As of January 2023, there are 14 Taco Bell restaurants across New Zealand; 10 on the North Island and four on the South Island.
 By city, there are seven in Auckland, three in Christchurch and one each in Dunedin, Rotorua, Taupiri and Wellington.
+There are two outlets at airports in New Zealand, one at Auckland Airport and the other at Christchurch Airport.